 Our attitudes as a nation have dramatically changed in the past four decades, particularly in terms of gender and the roles in which men and women should both assume.
-A Sky News report in 2019 discovered that in 1984, 42 per cent of individuals felts as if men should be the sole breadwinner and women should assume the role of homemaker.
+A Sky News report discovered that in 1984, 42 per cent of individuals felts as if men should be the sole breadwinner and women should assume the role of homemaker.
 Fast-forward 35 years, however, and now that figure is five times less with only eight per cent feeling the same way.

 Gender, however, is only a small piece in a significantly larger block of diversity.
 Everything from age to race, religion, disability, and even heightism can factor into this topic on workplace discrimination and the need for a more diverse workforce.
 This is particularly relevant in terms of the workplace, as no one should be left out of a workplace.
 Luckily, we’re seeing some fantastic stories coming from trade jobs lately, showcasing not only diversity at work, but success from it.

 Emily Burridge spoke to the BBC about her story.
 Burridge had entered into the world of construction via an apprenticeship scheme.
 But this isn’t just an example of a woman getting her foot in the door to a stereotypically male-orientated industry.
 Burridge hasn’t just gotten into the sector — she’s excelled, making her a brilliant example of why the industry must recognize the importance of equality and diversity.

 At 22 years old, Burridge is a technical production manager, having worked on 25 quarries — a considerably impressive feat.
 Not only is she representing the women in a male-dominated sector, she’s also championing the case for age equality and diversity too.
 Though she is only in her early twenties, Burridge replaced a man who was of retirement age.
 Even though her staff are mostly older men, Burridge has had no problem in integrating with and leading her staff.